druidmentalized/NAITutorials/README.md

 - Outputs the best subset of item weights and value sum.
 - Measures and compares runtimes between methods.

+### Task 7: Knapsack Problem (Hill Climbing)
+- Implements **Hill Climbing with random restarts** for the 0/1 Knapsack problem.
+- Each run starts from a randomly selected item and greedily adds available items to improve the solution.
+- Tracks the best solution across multiple restarts.
+- Outputs the final best subset of weights and its total value.
+- Compares runtime and solution quality against Brute-force and Greedy approaches.

 ---

 ## Shared Utilities